omnine/kbs/sds/README.md

 | ---: | --- | --- | --- | ---: | --- | ---: | --- | --- | --- | --- | --- | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: |
 | 1040 | nano190013 | ds_ch1 | OK | 0 | \N | 0 | \N | nanoart-nan0190072 | 2024-10-19 10:30:43 | 2024-10-19 10:30:43 | role | 0 | 249 | 0 | 1 | 1 | 0 | 0 | 0 | 1 | 1 | 1 | 0 | 0 | 1 | 0 | 0 | 1 | 0 | 0 | 0 | 0 | 0 | 1 | 0 | 8 | 0 | 0 | -1 | 1 | 0 | 0 | 1 | 0 | 0 | 1 | 0 | 0 | 0 | 0 | 0 |

-### Insert a row which its primary key does exist on target node.
+### Insert a row which its foreign key does exist on target node.
 The behavior: Handled as an `update` on target node.

 Error `1452` can be simulated with the following query if the `author_id` `1` didn't exist on target node,